jailkey/sex/README.md

         --default-component-background: #eee;
     }
 ```
+*if we have diffrent themes we can overwrite the default values*

 ### Define a component
 if you want an extandable component add also the 'extandable' selector ([is*="-component"]):